Welcome to the Trust Shop!

 Have a question for the Trust Shop Gun Trust Lawyers?
 Click on this link and let us know what’s on your mind.

-An Assignment Sheet is used to add Personal and NFA Firearms to your Gun Trust.
-Remember: You should create a new Assignment Sheet for each NFA Firearm you buy or build.
+An Assignment Form is used to add Personal and NFA Firearms to your Gun Trust.
+Remember: You should create a new Assignment Form for each NFA Firearm you buy or build.

 Create an Amendment if you need to revise your Co-Trustees, Successor Trustees, or Beneficiaries